to1dev/runic/README.md

 ✨**Mint Rules**✨

-**All funds will be directly transferred to the Bitcoin address of the ARC20 protocol author.**
+⭐**All funds will be directly transferred to the Bitcoin address of the ARC20 protocol author.**⭐

 1. "16d2": 100,000 [Sophon](https://bitatom.io/token/sophon "Sophon token") tokens plus gas fee.